pittisl/pittisl.github.io/content/_index.md

       title: On-device AI
       subtitle: 'Our research strives to enable AI capabilities (inference & training) on resource-constrained embedded devices in the IoT and tailor AI models to effectively support various system applications.
 We utilize fine-grained and explainable knowledge about AI model execution to determine the most efficient part of the model for on-device training and inference, and employ modular neural networks and incorporates domain knowledge of specific system applications into the neural network module design.'
       text: |
-        {{< columns >}}
         ### [ElasticTrainer: Speeding Up On-Device Training with Runtime Elastic Tensor Selection](publication/2023-elastictrainer/) {id=elastictrainer}
         MobiSys'23
+        {{< columns >}}
         ![ElasticTrainer](elastictrainer.jpg)
+        <--->
         {{< youtube id="q86LnqEew_U" >}}
+        {{< /columns >}}
         The first on-device AI technique that achieves full elasticity of on-device training on resource-constrained mobile and embedded devices.
 By leveraging the principle of eXplainable AI (XAI) and evaluating the importance of different tensors in training, we allow fully flexible adaptation of the trainable neural network portion at runtime, according to the current training needs and online data patterns, to minimize the training cost without accuracy loss.
-        <--->
         ### [Real-time Neural Network Inference on Extremely Weak Devices: Agile Offloading with Explainable AI](publication/2022-agilenn/) {id=agilenn}
         MobiCom'22
+        {{< columns >}}
         ![AgileNN](agilenn.png)
+        <--->
         {{< youtube id="OwNRcuTRgwE" >}}
+        {{< /columns >}}
         AgileNN is the first work that achieves real-time inference (<20ms) of mainstream neural network models (e.g., ImageNet) on extremely weak MCUs (e.g., STM32 series with <1MB of memory), without impairing the inference accuracy.
 The usage of eXplainable AI (XAI) techniques allows >6x improvement of feature compressibility during offloading and >8x reduction of the local device's resource consumption.
-        {{< /columns >}}
         {{< hr >}}
         [View more...](/tag/on-device-ai/)
     design: